European Roma Rights Centre: Foundation

 The European Roma Rights Centre grew out of a response to a police brutality case in Bulgaria, where Roma rights activists worked with Open Society Foundations lawyers to win a legal victory.
 A key individual in their early work was Hungarian activist Ferenc Kőszeg, who has subsequently been credited with founding the organisation.
-The ERRC drew inspiration for their work from the impact of the strategic litigation used by the NACCP during the 20th century to advance the cause of civil rights in the US.
+The ERRC drew inspiration for their work from the impact of the strategic litigation used by the NAACP during the 20th century to advance the cause of civil rights in the US.

 Following its foundation, the ERRC won its first legal victory in the Czech constitutional court in 1996.
 Over the next ten years the organisation created over 580 publications, lodged 500 cases in a variety of European countries and trained over one thousand Roma activists.
 During this period, the ERRC was involved in some significant cases including representing Roma people affected by the 1993 Hădăreni pogrom and the Danilovgrad pogrom in Montenegro.

 Activities

 Strategic litigation

 The ERRC is active in impact litigation (also called strategic litigation).
-Since its inception, the ERRC has taken over 1000 cases relating to Roma Rights, and currently has over one hundred pending in national and international courts.
+Since its inception, the ERRC has taken over 1000 cases relating to Roma Rights, and usually has over 150 cases pending in national and international courts at any given time.
 The ERRC's legal work takes different forms including the provision of direct legal representation and support to Romani litigants.
 The ERRC also creates legal submissions for international tribunals, such as the European court of human rights and for UN treaty bodies.
 The organisation seeks to influence at both a national and European level, and litigates across a broad range of issues including education, environment, migration, enforcement, identity, health, and issues affecting children.

-The ERRC has won cases against France, Greece, Italy and (twice) Bulgaria before the European Committee of Social Rights; besides this, ERRC lawyers have represented the applicants in numerous cases before the European Court of Human Rights, including D.H. and Others v. the Czech Republic and Oršuš and Others v.
+The ERRC has won cases against Belgium, France, Greece, Italy, and Bulgaria (among others) before the European Committee of Social Rights; besides this, ERRC lawyers have represented Romani applicants in numerous cases before the European Court of Human Rights, including D.H. and Others v. the Czech Republic and Oršuš and Others v.
 Croatia.
 The ERRC has also launched strategic litigation in the United Kingdom with a notable case being the 2004 R (European Roma Rights Centre) v Immigration Officer at Prague Airport contested in the House of Lords.